Team3128/camp/elementary.md

 {% for week in site.data.weeks-elementary %}
 - {{ week.name }}: {{ week.start_date }} - {{ week.end_date }} ({{ week.price }}){% endfor %}

 Note: Camps 1 and 2 have different materials.
+Camp 1 materials were used in Summer Camp 2015.
 Get a 10% discount on LC Camp 2, ($355) if already signed up for LC Camp 1.
 Late pick-up is available for minimal additional fee.
 Please inquire if interested.